 Zambia, Malawi & Mozambique

 Zambia's wildlife and waterfalls, Malawi's lake and mountains, Mozambique's islands and beaches.
 Each country has its own personality.
 Focus on exploring one, or sample a bit of all three.
-Wildlife Zambia's wildlife-filled plains are legendary, from South Luangwa National Park in the southeast to Kafue National Park in the west.
+Waterfalls Thundering Victoria Falls is one of the continent's iconic images, the Seventh Natural Wonder of the World and a Unesco World Heritage Site.

 First, the drawbacks: Cairo’s crowds make Manhattan look like a ghost town, papyrus sellers and would-be guides hound you at every turn, and your snot will run black from the smog.
 But it’s a small price to pay to tap into the energy of the place Egyptians call Umm ad-Dunya – the Mother of the World.